inclusivenaming/website/content/word-lists/_index.md

 - Review by the Inclusive Naming Initiative, with particular attention paid to finding consensus among member companies and participants' companies for replacements
 - Research conducted by the Inclusive Naming Initiative on the etymology of the word and non-tech cultural connotations, per the [Language Evaluation Framework](https://inclusivenaming.org/language/evaluation-framework/)
-- A consensus-based replacement term or terms proposed by the Language Workstream and sent for approval and review to the larger Initiative
+- A consensus-based replacement term or terms proposed by the Language Workstream and sent for approval and review to the larger Initiative.